Cancer of the Testicles (Testicular Cancer): What to Know

 What increases the risk?

-• Having Klinefelter syndrome.
-This is a condition in which a male child shows some female characteristics.
+• You have Klinefelter syndrome.
+This is when the body shows some female traits.

 What are the signs or symptoms?